-Investors at the large discount brokerage display the greatest amount of attention-driven buying.
-When imbalances are calculated by number of trades (column 2), the buy-sell imbalance is -18.15% for stocks in the lowest volume decile.
-For stocks in the highest volume vingtile, the buy-sell imbalance is +29.5% more.
-Buy-sell imbalances for these investors rise monotonically with trading volume.
-When imbalances are calculated by value of trades (column 3), the buy-sell imbalance is -16.28% for stocks in the lowest volume decile.
-For stocks in the highest volume vingtile, the buy-sell imbalance is +17.67%.
-Again, buy-sell imbalances increase nearly monotonically with trading volume.
-Looking at columns 4-7 of Table 1, we see that the net buying behavior of investors at the large retail broker and the small discount brokerage behaves similarly to that of investors at the large discount brokerage.
+Investors at the large discount brokerage display the greatest amount of attentiondriven buying.
+When imbalance is calculated by number of trades (column two), buy-sell imbalance is negative 18.15 percent for stocks in the lowest volume decile.
+For stocks in the highest volume vingtile, buy-sell imbalance is positive 29.5 percent more.
+Buy-sell imbalance for these investors rises monotonically with trading volume.
+When imbalance is calculated by value of trades (column three), buy-sell imbalance is negative 16.28 percent for stocks in the lowest volume decile.
+For stocks in the highest volume vingtile, buy-sell imbalance is positive 17.67 percent.
+Again, buy-sell imbalance increases nearly monotonically with trading volume.
+Looking at the fourth through seventh columns of Table 1, we see that the net buying behavior of investors at the large retail broker and the small discount brokerage behaves similarly to that of investors at the large discount brokerage.

-In the Appendix, we present a theoretical model extending Kyle (1985).
+In the Appendix, we present a theoretical model as in Kyle (1985).
 The model provides a rigorous framework in which to examine the implications of attention-driven buying.
 It enables us to simulate the trading of investors who are influenced by attention.
 The model also generates one testable asset pricing theorem.
 The focus of this paper is to introduce and test a novel theory of investor behavior, not to test the asset pricing impact of this behavior.
-In auxiliary analysis, we find evidence that investors do not benefit from attentionbased buying and that attention-based buying may influence asset prices.14 Figure 1a plots average buy-sell imbalances conditional on trading volume for 100,000 simulations based on our theoretical model.
+In auxiliary analysis, we find evidence that investors do not benefit from attention-based buying and that attention-based buying may influence asset prices.14 Figure 1a plots average buy-sell imbalance conditional on trading volume for 100,000 simulations based on our theoretical model.
 (See Appendix for simulation details.)
-Figure 2a plots buy-sell imbalances based on number of trades for investors at the large discount brokerage, the large retail brokerage, and the small discount brokerage.
+Figure 2a plots the buy-sell imbalance based on number of trades for investors at the large discount brokerage, the large retail brokerage, and the small discount brokerage.
 Note that the simulated and the empirical plots are both upward sloping.
 The simulation serves to illustrate that our empirical results are consistent with what we find in a simple model in which investors are assumed to engage in attention-driven buying.

 The last six columns of Table 1 present the buy-sell imbalances of institutional money managers for stocks sorted on the current day's abnormal trading volume.
-Overall, these institutional investors exhibit the opposite tendency of the individual investors: Their buy-sell imbalances are greater on low-volume days than high-volume days.
+Overall, these institutional investors exhibit the opposite tendency of the individual investors: Their buy-sell imbalance is greater on low volume days than high volume days.
 This is particularly true for value managers who are aggressive net buyers on days of low abnormal trading volume.